WHAT’s This all about?

 alt=""

 Radical honesty, especially about what you don't know.
-“I'll update you when I have more” builds more trust than over-reassurance or spin.
-When leaders admit uncertainty while committing to transparency, people stay engaged rather than filling gaps with rumor and speculation.
+“I’ll update you when I have more” builds more trust than spin or over-reassurance ever will.
+When leaders name uncertainty instead of smoothing over it, people stay engaged rather than filling the silence with speculation.

 alt=""